Mathew-B-SDGS/Group1_2023_Bioinfo_Stp/README.md

 ```
 git clone https://github.com/Mathew-B-SDGS/Group1_2023_Bioinfo_Stp.git
 ```
 Their are several ways to install the required software.
 The easiest way is to use the requirements.txt file.
-This will install all the required software in a virtual environment. other enviroment files are included in the repository: such as #TODO: add other enviroment files.
+This will install all the required software in a virtual environment. other environment files are included in the repository: such as #TODO: add other enviroment files.

 - To install the required software using the requirements.txt file run the following commands in the terminal
 ```